rafmosiolek/cruk-ada-volunteer-pool/README.md

 Please, don't use https protocol.
 This page is available only over http:// right now.

+# Ground rules

+1. Do not push directly to master (you won't be able to anyway, but don't try).
+2. Branch out off staging branch and after your work is finished, merge it to staging.
+3. Master will pull changes from staging daily and it auto deploy it to the http://cruk-ada-volunteer-pool.appspot.com/
+4. Have fun, ask questions, tell everyone about what you are working on. :-)

 ## Getting started

 To get the project up and running on your local machine, follow these instructions: